readium/readium-css/docs/CSS04-multicolumn_layout.md

 ```

 In this example, the column width is a floor: if 2 columns (2 × column width and the gap) can fit, `column-count` will be honored, else `column-width` grows to the width available.
 If there is additional width available when 2 columns fit, `column-width` will grow as well.

+It’s worth noting that the used value for `column-count` is calculated without regard for explicit column breaks or constrained column heights, while the actual value takes these into consideration.

+### Stacking contexts

+Column boxes do not establish new stacking contexts.

 ## Column gaps and rules